floweredscarf/su25/policies/index.md

  Our discussion forum this semester will be Edstem Discussions (Ed for short).
 For most questions about the course, Ed is the right place to ask them.
 The course staff reads it regularly, so you will get a quick answer.
 Furthermore, by posting online as opposed to emailing us directly, other students benefit by seeing the question and the answer.
 Don't forget to check Ed before asking your question, just in case someone else has already posted it.
 If you have a question about something pertaining to your own code that shouldn’t be shared with the class, or if you have a question about a personal matter, you can make a private post on Ed, which will only be seen by the instructors and staff.

-Please read our [Ed Guide](../resources/guides/ed/ed-guide.md) and [Policies](../resources/guides/ed/index.md).
+Please read our [Ed Guide](../resources/using-ed).
 We will only respond to questions that adhere to our policies of using Ed.

 ### Official Staff Emails